wbillingsley/advent-of-code-2024-rust/README.md

 15. `Eq, PartialEq` derives.
 Implementing `::from` for structs. `..` notation, shorthand notation.
 16. `const` arrays, `Rc`, accepting lambdas via `impl Fn`.
 Uses a home-grown immutable list type as the `Rc` example and fold as the `impl Fn` example.
 17. Part 2 has Rust's bitwise operators.
+18. (not a lot extra in this one)
+19. Slice of a vec